 Evidence provided does not clearly outline how the proposed approach will lead to improved performance for the school's targeted population.
-Results for the school using the same model for the school open this past academic year are still pending.
-Results for the proposed school replicated from Florida are mixed. - dtsmith840
+Results for the school opened in NC this past academic school year are still pending.
+Results for the proposed school replicating in Florida are mixed. - dtsmith840